mrspeaker/Omega500/README.md

 ## Screen
 [/screens/Screen.js](https://github.com/mrspeaker/Omega500/blob/master/%CE%A9/screens/Screen.js)

-Things inherited from `Ω.Screen` are scene containers to display stuff in. `tick` and `render` will be called automatically by the game if you set using `game.setScreen`.
+Objects inherited from `Ω.Screen` are scene containers to display stuff in. `tick` and `render` will be called automatically by the game if you set using `game.setScreen`.
 Changing screens will use a small fade transition between the current and the new:

     game.setScreen(new TitleScreen());

+`setScreen` is a method on the `Game` class (so if you're just calling it from the game's `load` function then you can do `this.setScreen(...)`.
+Then for example, in the TitleScreen's `tick` method you can wait for input and move to the main game:

+    if (Ω.input.pressed("space")) {
+        game.setScreen(new MainScreen());
+    }

+*Async operations*

-If you're just calling it from the game `load` function then it's `this.setScreen(...)`.
-If you need to do async stuff on load, then set the screen's `loaded` property to `false`.
-When you're done, set it to `true`.
+If you need to do async stuff on load (like ajax calls etc), then set the screen's `loaded` property to `false`.
+When you're done, set it to `true`.)

+*Clearing the screen*

-In render, you can clear the screen to a color (if you need to):
+In `render`, you can clear the screen to a color (if you want):

     this.clear(gfx, "#333"); // for clearing

+*Current "Frame" number*

-Screens have a property `frame` that is initialized to 0 and incremented by the game every tick.
+Screens also have a property `frame` that is initialized to 0 and incremented by the game every tick.

 ### Transitions

-Default is straight crossfade, but you can choose a colour to fade to (or in/out of):
+The default transition is a straight crossfade, but you can choose a colour to fade to (or in/out of):

-    game.setScreen(screen, {type: "inout", time:50, color: "#ffff00"});
+    game.setScreen(screen, {type: "inout", time: 50, color: "#ffff00"});

 `out` // Fade out to a colour
 `inout` // Fade in/out to a colour